joeywhelan/serverless-js/assets/article.md

 ```

 ## Wait For Build Completion ##
-The function below awaits the completion of the cloud build that was kicked-off from the step above.
+The function below awaits the completion of the cloud build kicked off from the above step.
 The [REST API](https://www.elastic.co/docs/api/doc/elastic-cloud-serverless/operation/operation-getelasticsearchprojectstatus) is used for this function.
 ### Code ###
 ```javascript
 async function projectReady(id, url, key) {